-The Nomination and Remuneration Committee functions on the Terms of Reference approved by the Board.
-The principal duties and responsibilities of Nomination and Remuneration Committee are:
+The principal duties and responsibilities of the Nomination and Remuneration Committee as per Terms of Reference approved by Board are:

 - (i) To develop and recommend a formal, clear and transparent remuneration policy and framework for fixing the remuneration for Directors, CEO and key senior officers (including the expatriates, if any) of the Company.
-The remuneration policy and practices shall: - (a) be documented and approved by the Board of the Company and be subject to periodic Board review, including when material changes are made to the remuneration policy; - (b) reflect the experience and level of responsibility borne by individual Directors, the CEO and key senior officers (including the expatriates, if any); - (c) be sufficient to attract and retain Directors, CEO and key senior officers (including the expatriates, if any) of calibre needed to manage the Company successfully; and - (d) be balanced against the need to ensure that the funds of the Company are not used to subsidies excessive remuneration packages.
+The remuneration policy and practices shall: - (a) be documented and approved by the Board of the Company and be subject to periodic Board review, including when material changes are made to the remuneration policy; - reflect the experience and level of responsibility borne by individual Directors, the CEO and key senior officers (including the expatriates, if any); - (c) be sufficient to attract and retain Directors, CEO and key senior officers (including the expatriates, if any) of calibre needed to manage the Company successfully; and - (d) be balanced against the need to ensure that the funds of the Company are not used to subsidies excessive remuneration packages.